Skip to content

 Delete XDP Program

-Let's remove the program at position 1.
+Let's detach the program at position 1.

-sudo bpfman list
+sudo bpfman list links --application XdpPassProgram

-sudo bpfman unload 6213
+sudo bpfman detach 3736854134

 And we can verify that it has been removed and the other programs re-ordered: